PROFESSOR CHRISTOPHER FAIRBURN

 My primary research interest is in the development and evaluation of psychological treatments.
 This work mainly embraces:

 - the treatment of eating disorders and depression

 the use of digital technology to deliver and disseminate psychological interventions.

-Professor Fairburn trained in medicine at Oxford and in psychiatry at Edinburgh.
-He returned to Oxford in 1979.
-He was awarded a Wellcome Senior Lectureship in 1984 and a Wellcome Principal Research Fellowship in 1996.
+I trained in medicine at Oxford and in psychiatry at Edinburgh.
+I returned to Oxford in 1979.
+Initially I was supported by the Medical Research Council, and then from 1984 to 2017 by Wellcome (Wellcome Senior Lectureship / Wellcome Principal Research Fellowship). .

 I have been been a governor of Wellcome and I was a founder trustee of the mental health research charity MQ.
 I have twice been a Fellow at Stanford’s Center for Advanced Study in the Behavioral Sciences.
 I have received the AT Beck Prize from the Academy of Cognitive Therapy and the Lifetime Achievement and Outstanding Researcher Awards from the Academy of Eating Disorders.

 RESEARCH ON THE use of DIgital technology to deliver and disSEMINATe PSYCHOLOGICAL TREATMENTS

 This work has three main strands.
 The first has been on the development of a online method for training therapists to deliver complex psychological treatments (Fairburn and Cooper, 2011).
 The new method, termed “web-based training,” has been found to be acceptable and effective.
 It provides a scalable means of simultaneously training large numbers of geographically dispersed therapists at low cost.